Chi-O/heart-disease-eda/README.md

-# Answers to Five of Your Burning Questions About Heart Failure!
-A Dataset Analysis

-Alternate title:

-We Analyzed an UNBELIEVABLE Heart Failure Prediction Dataset and Here's What We Found.
-Answers to 5 Heart Failure Questions That Will CHANGE YOUR LIFE.
+# Answers to 5 Questions on Heart Failure That Will CHANGE YOUR LIFE!
+# ✩ An Exploratory Dataset Analysis  ✩
 ## Authors:

 Chioma Okechukwu - `Chi-O`